 Baby Gem Boxwood Shrubs for Sale Online

-Baby Gem Boxwoods are a fine-textured broadleaved evergreen that grows as tall as it does wide.
-It reaches a maintainable size of 4 feet high and wide.
-It's a compact boxwood that is excellent for use in smaller gardens.
-It retains its color particularly well in winter.
+Baby Gem Boxwood Shrubs are a fine-textured broadleaved evergreen shrub that grows as tall as it does wide.
+It reaches a maintainable size of 4 feet high and 4 feet wide.
+It's considered a compact boxwood that is excellent for use in smaller gardens.
+It retains its green color particularly well in winter.

-Baby Gem Boxwood is aptly named.
-As popular and lovely as they may be, most boxwood shrubs have a habit of having their shiny green foliage turn to a shade of bronze and even brown, during harsh winter months.
-Baby Gem Boxwood is an exception, at least when planted in those regions where it is known to be hardy.
-It maintains its green coloration throughout the four seasons.
-Considered the classic evergreen shrub.
-It also naturally stays shorter and more compact than its big brother Boxwood winter gem.
-Baby Gem Boxwood sets the new standard for the classic hedge plant.
+Baby Gem Boxwood Shrubs are aptly named.
+As popular and lovely as they may be, most boxwood shrubs have a habit of having of their shiny green foliage turning to a shade of bronze and even brown during harsh winter months.
+Baby Gem Boxwood is an exception to this rule, at least when planted in those regions where it is known to be hardy.
+It maintains its beautiful green color throughout the four seasons.
+Boxwoods are considered the classic evergreen shrub.
+Baby Gem Boxwood Shrubs naturally stays shorter and more compact than its big brother Boxwood Winter Gem.
+Baby Gem Boxwood Shrubs set the new standard for the classic hedge plant.
 Its dense, evergreen growth makes it perfect for shearing into a small, formal hedge.
-Ideal for defining different spaces in the garden or for a tidy foundation cover-up.
-It is especially lovely against red brick.
+They are aslo ideal for defining different spaces in the garden or for using as a foundation plant.
+It is especially lovely when planted against red brick.

 Frequently Asked questions

-How do I water my Baby Gem Boxwood?
+How do I water my Baby Gem Boxwood Shrubs?

-What are the benefits of mulching a Baby Gem Boxwood?
+What are the benefits of mulching a Baby Gem Boxwood Shrubs?

-When type of fertilize should I use for my Baby Gem Boxwood?
+When type of fertilize should I use for my Baby Gem Boxwood Shrubs?

-How do I prune my Baby Gem Boxwood?
+How do I prune my Baby Gem Boxwood Shrubs?

 Fossilized remains of Boxwood plants date back to over 22 million years ago.
 In 4000 B.C.
 Egyptians used clipped box hedges in their gardens, as did Emperor Augustus during his reign of the Roman empire in 27 BC-14 AD.
 Since those times there has been a rich documented history of the use of boxwood in the landscape.
 The first planting in the United States occurred about 1653 at Sylvester Manor on Shelter Island, the NW part of Long Island in New York, using boxwood brought over the Atlantic Ocean from Amsterdam.
 A Latin translation for Buxus is 'box'and the name may have been derived from its use to make small, finely carved boxes known in Greek as pyxos.
 Buxus is also Latin for flute; it is said that Roman gardener Pliny grew boxwoods for making musical instruments.
 Dating back to 4,000 BC, Egyptians used clipped box hedges in their gardens.
 In Britain, three burial sites of the Roman era featured coffins lined with sprays of evergreen box.
 During the reign of Emperor Augustus, villas were planted with boxwood hedging and topiary, and during the reign of Henry VII, it has been written that Tudor gardens featured clipped boxwood knot gardens with thrift or cotton lavender bordering them.